 Researchers have found that any one of these could potentially be true with regards to anxiety.
-But even more likely is that all of them are true, and are simply true for different people.
+But even more likely is that all of them are true to some extent; and are simply more or less pertinent for different people.

 Allergies Causing Anxiety

 Whether allergies can cause anxiety physically is still unclear.
 Some allergies, like food allergies, do appear to have a link.
-Those with gluten sensitivity occasionally have blood flow issues to the brain that appears to cause anxiety.
+Those with gluten sensitivity or coeliac disease are more likely to have anxiety disorders, according to a study published in the World Journal of Gastroenterology.
 Other food allergies may also potentially contribute to anxiety, though "how" they do that is not entirely clear.

-What some theorize is more likely is that living with allergies simply puts stress on the body.
-The coughing, the nose blowing – you encounter all types of allergies every day, from pollen, dust, medications, foods, and chemicals, and its possible they put stress on you and put stress on your body.
-All chronic stress has the potential to contribute to anxiety someday, and also hurts your quality of life (which also affects anxiety).
+On the other hand, perhaps it is simply more likely that living with allergies puts stress on the body and mind.
+The coughing, the nose blowing - you encounter all types of allergies every day, from pollen, dust, medications, foods, and chemicals, and its possible they put stress on you and put stress on your body.
+All chronic stress has the potential to contribute to anxiety, and also reduce your quality of life (which also affects anxiety).

 Anxiety Causing Allergies